Evaluation of Hyperglycemia

 Most patients are able to eat; thus, 15 grams of simple carbohydrates should be administered orally followed by a snack made up of complex carbohydrates.

-This includes patients who are unable to tolerate an oral intake.
-Treatment involves the establishment of an intravenous access and administration of dextrose 50% in water as a single ampule and then re-evaluated to check if the symptoms have resolved and the blood glucose levels are above 60 mg/dL.
+This includes patients who are unable to tolerate oral intake.
+Treatment involves the establishment of intravenous access and administration of dextrose 50% in water as a single ampule and then re-evaluated to check if the symptoms have resolved and the blood glucose levels are above 60 mg/dL.

-Patients who do not have an intravenous access should receive glucagon 1 mg subcutaneously or intramuscularly which must be followed by oral glucose.
+Patients who do not have intravenous access should receive glucagon 1 mg subcutaneously or intramuscularly which must be followed by oral glucose.

 If the patient’s symptoms have resolved and he or she is no longer hypoglycemic, the patient should be instructed to eat a full meal; otherwise, the treating doctor should repeat the previously mentioned algorithm.

 If the patient’s symptoms and blood glucose levels are not corrected after two rounds of this algorithm, continuous infusion of dextrose should be initiated.